 The only drawback to this seemingly perfect loose tea strainer is the feeling we have that we should dedicate our cotton tea bags to a single purpose.
 On the other hand, we can also use these reusable tea bag strainers for many different purposes that have little to do with teatime.
 These include straining milk and yogurt; amongst other uses, you may come across in meal and drink preparation.

 This small mesh basket has a lid that maintains a warm water temperature.
 The basket is dishwasher safe.
 It’s a stainless steel micromesh through which no self-respecting tea leaves would dare escape.
 The filter, by the way, never gets too hot to the touch or to handle.
-Of course, at the same time, stands up to the hight temperatures of boiling water.
+Of course, at the same time, stands up to the high temperatures of boiling water.

 This choice is actually a set of six reusable BPA-free silicone tea bags.
 After use, you can clean the reusable tea bags using warm soapy water—or you can just put them in the dishwater.
-This eliminates any concern about leftover loose leaf tea remaining in the reusable bags or the bags getting moldy.
+This eliminates any concern about leftover loose-leaf tea remaining in the reusable bags or the bags getting moldy.
 With six reusable tea bags of different colors, you can go through the week while letting the previous bags you used dry.

 These handmade loose tea strainer bags by the owner of Beantown Tea and Spices have received loads of 5-star customer reviews for their Etsy shop.
 You likely can’t go wrong when you pick these muslin cotton tea bags with a drawstring casing.
 You can also grab one of their lovely tea blends to accompany your bag purchase.
-Two reusable tea bag sizes are available to suit a big cup or the larger for a large teapot.
+Two reusable tea bag sizes are available to suit a big cup or the larger one for a large teapot.

 Another handmade item from a smaller Etsy seller, these cute reusable tea bags made from cotton come with colorful fabric tags.
 Packaged in reused or upcycled materials, the seller points out that these bags also make good for coffee alongside your preferred loose tea selection.
 You can choose a colorway for your cotton tea bags when you buy or wait eagerly for a lucky dip.

 For starters, this tea strainer is all metal apart from its rimmed silicon lid.
 Should you dislike the black silicon rim, six other colors are available.
-It does an outstanding job of handling large and fine loose leaf teas without allowing any particles through the mesh.
+It does an outstanding job of handling large and fine loose-leaf teas without allowing any particles through the mesh.

-The cotton muslin is ideal for retaining even the smallest bits of tea leaves in the tea bag while allowing water to pass through the stored loose leaf tea and circulate freely.
-Cleanup is a simple matter of turning the tea bag inside out, dumping the wet leaves, and washing with mild soap.
+The cotton muslin is ideal for retaining even the smallest bits of tea leaves in the tea bag while allowing water to pass through the stored loose-leaf tea and circulate freely.
+Cleanup is a simple matter of turning the tea bag inside out, dumping the wet leaves, and washing it with mild soap.

 If you’re interested in radical new tea strainer designs and keeping up with the latest thing, the Steep Stir may be for you.
 This product is a premium stick tea infuser and strainer.
-The device slides open to allow you to scoop the desired amount of loose leaf tea leaves then slides shut to keep the leaves from escaping into the hot water as you set the infuser into the teacup.
+The device slides open to allow you to scoop the desired amount of loose-leaf tea leaves, then slides shut to keep the leaves from escaping into the hot water as you set the infuser into the teacup.

-Another unique design for metal infusers is this Oxo Brew device with a long handle and a tea ball; you simply twist to fill with tea leaves.
+Another unique design for metal infusers is this Oxo Brew device with a long handle and a tea ball; you simply twist it to fill it with tea leaves.
 Very fine loose tea leaves do sometimes escape the ball and end up in your tea.
-For this reason, it’s a good idea to use whole leaf teas.
-This choice of tea strainer is nasty chemical-free and dishwasher safe.
+For this reason, it’s a good idea to use whole-leaf teas.
+This choice of tea strainer is nasty, chemical-free and dishwasher safe.

 These reusable cotton tea bags, at 3 x 5 inches, are much larger than a typical tiny tea bag, which is an indication that the originator of these reusable tea bags intended them to be multi-purpose, such as filling your bag with bouquet garni herbs, or even coffee.

 This selection is one of the better-known designs when it comes to stainless steel tea strainers and infusers.
-The ball, which is two inches in diameter, is filled with loose leaf tea.
+The ball, which is two inches in diameter, is filled with loose-leaf tea.
 The tea ball is fastened and lowered by a chain into the cup, and then hot water is poured over it.

 With a half dozen of these stainless steel, food-grade, strainers, and infusers, you have the freedom to preload the devices and keep them ready.
 Or store them in different locations where you’ll likely drink tea and thus save yourself from carrying an infuser with you.
 Each of the infusers has a chain and hook that allows you to fasten it to a teapot or teacup handle as needed.

-A beautiful rose gold color, this double set of reusable tea strainers and infusers are distinguished by their ultra-mesh technology that prevents the smallest piece of loose leaf tea from escaping into the cup or pitcher but allows the free circulation of water as the tea steeps.
+A beautiful rose gold color, this double set of reusable tea strainers and infusers are distinguished by their ultra-mesh technology that prevents the smallest piece of loose-leaf tea from escaping into the cup or pitcher but allows the free circulation of water as the tea steeps.
 The set also comes in silver and gold.

 Just looking at the reviews of this tea infuser should give us pause since, with the better part of 8000 customer reviews, 79% of the reviewers gave the instrument 5-Stars.
 Free of any plastic and made of quality stainless steel, there is nothing about this tea strainer to interfere with the tea’s taste.
 The tea balls’ steel is food-grade 304, and the steeping mesh is extra fine.

 This strainer, infuser system uses ultra-fine mesh to prevent tea particles from getting into the pitcher or the cup.
 The scoop and pincher system that these tea strainers provide is meant to allow the user to select the desired amount of loose tea and capture it firmly in the sealed tea ball.

-Finally, VAHDAM design this pyramid-shaped, 304 food-grade stainless steel infuser to hold loose tea and prevent particles from escaping as they steep in hot water.
+Finally, VAHDAM designed this pyramid-shaped, 304 food-grade stainless steel infuser to hold loose tea and prevent particles from escaping as they steep in hot water.
 The extended edges of the pyramid allow the infuser to move without disturbing the tea.
-This infuser is also designed to allow a second steeping because sometimes one cup is just not enough.
+This infuser is also designed to allow second steeping because sometimes one cup is just not enough.

 Teatime is intentionally a time of relaxation and reflection.
-We can approach the serenity of these few minutes with greater peace of mind if we engage in zero waste practices.
-If we want to move toward a true zero waste lifestyle, what better place to begin than teatime?
+We can approach the serenity of these few minutes with greater peace of mind if we engage in zero-waste practices.
+If we want to move toward a true zero-waste lifestyle, what better place to begin than teatime?

-We can all easily ditch the plastic tea bags.
+We can all easily ditch plastic tea bags.
 Reusable tea bags are a great way to do just that, and each small step to a little less plastic waste helps us move towards a more sustainable lifestyle.

 You can also discard them directly into the garden outdoors, and they’ll naturally decompose over time.
 Once you’ve got rid of the leaves, turn the reusable tea bag inside out and give it a good rinse.
-Washing with a little zero waste dish soap will help to keep your bags clean and germ-free.
+Washing with a little zero-waste dish soap will help to keep your bags clean and germ-free.

 You can also repair cotton tea bags easily with the help of a sewing machine or by hand to stay true to the reuse principles of zero waste.